 Mountain lions drag their prey more than 1,000 feet from the kill site before enjoying their meal.
 They then hide the carcass with branches and leaves and will return to feed several times.

 When in Lion Country

-Sightings are rare and there are few attacks on people.
+Mountain lion sightings are rare and there are few attacks on people.
 Most of these attacks have been by young lions that have been forced to hunt on their own and are not yet living in established areas.
 They will key in on easy prey such as pets and small children.